Aojiang-code/Aojiang-code.github.io/06项目复现/04kaggle/02数据集/04糖尿病视网膜病变/03Diabetic Retinopathy Dataset/01Diabetic retinopathy Detection [CNN]/README.md

 ## 3 Data Preptocessing

-Oversampling techniques for classification problems¶
+Oversampling techniques for classification problems.

 1 Random oversampling

 Random Oversampling involves supplementing the training data with multiple copies of some of the minority classes.
 Oversampling can be done more than once (2x, 3x, 5x, 10x, etc.) This is one of the earliest proposed methods, that is also proven to be robust.[3]
 Instead of duplicating every sample in the minority class, some of them may be randomly chosen with replacement.

 2 Augmentation

 Data augmentation in data analysis are techniques used to increase the amount of data by adding slightly modified copies of already existing data or newly created synthetic data from existing data.
 It acts as a regularizer and helps reduce overfitting when training a machine learning model.[8]
 (See: Data augmentation)

 ref: https://en.wikipedia.org/wiki/Oversampling_and_undersampling_in_data_analysis#Oversampling_techniques_for_classification_problems